Quick Answer

 Reason 5: Your Mortgage Lender Requires It

 This one isn’t optional.
-If you have a mortgage — and the vast majority of homeowners do — your lender requires proof of adequate homeowners coverage before closing, and they’ll verify it annually.
+If you have a mortgage, and the vast majority of homeowners do, your lender requires proof of adequate homeowners coverage before closing, and they’ll verify it annually.
 The lender has a financial interest in your property (it’s their collateral), and they’re not going to risk having that collateral destroyed without insurance in place.
+Lenders including Chase, Wells Fargo, and virtually every other mortgage servicer build this requirement into their loan agreements as a standard condition.

 If you let your policy lapse, your lender won’t just send a polite reminder.
-They’ll purchase force-placed insurance on your behalf — which protects only the lender’s interest, not yours — and charge you for it.
+They’ll purchase force-placed insurance on your behalf, which protects only the lender’s interest, not yours, and charge you for it.
 Force-placed policies are typically 2–3x more expensive than standard coverage and provide far less protection.
 It’s one of the worst financial outcomes a homeowner can stumble into.
+The Consumer Financial Protection Bureau (CFPB) has issued guidance on force-placed insurance specifically because of how frequently it catches homeowners off guard.

 Even after you’ve paid off your mortgage entirely, carrying coverage remains essential.
 Your home equity is your money.
 A total loss without coverage means losing not just the structure but the full financial value you’ve built over years or decades of payments.